 - Animals must not be struck or poked with any item in such a way that unreasonable pain or injury is caused to the animal.

 - A roped animal must not be pulled backwards off its feet or be dragged.

 - Animals, other than cattle and horses used in the rodeo, must not be taken or allowed in the arena during an event or training.

 - Fireworks must not be used during a rodeo event or used on the premises of a rodeo school while the school is being held.

-- A person must not ride in, take part in or handle animals used in a rodeo if they have a blood alcohol concentration over 0.05 or are under the influence of a drug (same as for driving a car).
+- A person must not ride in, take part in or handle animals used in a rodeo if they have a blood alcohol concentration over 0.05 or are under the influence of drugs.

 - must not be used on cattle less than 3 months of age

-- must not be used excessively or where the animal cannot move away.
+- must not be used excessively or when the animal cannot move away.

 - on the hip or shoulder of cattle more than 3 months of age